Hengyu/InteractiveSegmentedControl/README.md

 # InteractiveSegmentedControl
-A swift implementation of a interactive segmented control effect in Apple's Music App (Since iOS 8.4 and iOS 9.0 Beta 1, iOS 9.2 has disabled these feature.)
+A swift implementation of a interactive segmented control effect in Apple's Music App.

 In iOS 8.4, users can swipe the contents in the Music app's tableView.
-And the segmented control is changing smoothly while user is scolling the content.
+And the segmented control is changing smoothly while the user is scolling the content.

 InteractiveSegmentedControl is a swift implementation of this effect.
 It is the subclass of UISegmentedControl, whith fully support for interface builder.